Samson: A Tyndalston Story Gets New Developer Diary Discussing its Missions, Jobs and Gameplay Loop

 Samson

 Liquid Swords—the studio behind the upcoming Samson: A Tyndalston Story—has released a brand new developer diary video for the game.
 While a previous video had focused on the design of the city and its vehicles, this one revolves around its various missions and jobs.
-The video, which you can check out below, comes in at almost 6 minutes in length, and features designer Tommy Rydling and mission designer Donald Young.
+The video is almost 6 minutes in length and features designer Tommy Rydling and mission designer Donald Young.

 “So Tyndalston is an old US city, and Tyndalston is a city full of corruption and crime,” explains Young.
 “It’s like a city on the brink, in a lot of ways.
 There’s a new drug called White Whisper that’s been sweeping through the city.
 You’ll meet people affected by it.
 You’ll get into fights with dealers who are pushing it, and then that also ties into the main narrative.”

 Rydling notes that Tyndalston, as a city, can be quite harsh and unfair, and Samson’s role to play in the city’s dark ecosystem is that of an enforcer.
-The game will feature three main modes of play: missions that tie into the larger narrative, jobs, and open exploration like looking for collectibles or hunting down optional story content.
+The game will feature three main modes of play: missions that tie into the larger narrative, jobs, and open exploration, like collectibles or hunting down optional story content.

 The developers have also noted that they want players to experience chapters and jobs together.
 “One is not more important than the other,” says Young, noting that “they kind of run in parallel.
 And the player has to decide which is more important at any given time.”

 Samson: A Tyndalston Story is coming to PC through Steam and Epic Games Store on April 8th.
+However, the studio has also noted that it will “get cracking” on console ports after the PC version is out.
 For more details, take a look at a gameplay trailer showcasing plenty of violence, both on foot as well as vehicular.
-The studio has noted that it will “get cracking” on console ports after the PC version is out.

 Amazing Articles You Might Want To Check Out!